 Recommended article: Five guns every prepper should own

 If you have covered all the items listed in this article, the question still remains: how much is enough?
 While this is a hard question for me to answer, you shouldn’t have any problems in figuring it out the answer for yourself.
-You should know best how much you need to stockpile for each category based on how much your family is used to consume.
-The advice I can give you is to double it up because you can’t plan precisely for a disaster and since you’ve probably never experienced such situation before it is better to be safe than sorry.
+You should know best how much you need to stockpile for each category.
+All based on how much your family is used to consume.
+The advice I can give you is to double it up because you can’t plan precisely for a disaster.
+Even more, since you’ve probably never experienced such situation before, it is better to be safe than sorry.